EdwardLab/NovaTalk/README.md

 # NovaTalk

-NovaTalk is a lightweight self-hosted chat platform built with Flask, SQLAlchemy, and Flask-SocketIO.
+NovaTalk is a lightweight, self-hosted chat platform built with Flask, SQLAlchemy, and Flask-SocketIO.

- It’s designed to feel familiar and modern — a clean, Material Design 3 interface, and smooth animations
+It’s designed to feel familiar yet modern — offering a clean Material Design 3 interface, smooth animations, and full support for group chats (with roles and permissions), direct messaging, friends and contacts management, themes, customizable profiles, message editing, deletion, and more.

 ![chat.png](app/static/img/demo/chat.png)

-## ✨ Features
+## Features

 - **Material Design 3** interface with light/dark themes that adapt smoothly
 - **Real-time messaging** using Socket.IO (works for DMs and group chats)